Harishkotre22/TORU-and-SOTO-RAG-system/README.md

-# RAG System for SOTU and Toru
+# RAG System for SOTO and Toru

 This repository is a starter structure for building a Retrieval-Augmented Generation (RAG) system for the SOTU and Toru robots from Magazino.